Directories

 Email Us

-If you are a student and believe you have grounds for a grievance, you should first make an attempt in good faith to resolve the problem through early informal discussion of the matter with the Gallaudet academic, administrative or staff member directly involved.
+Any student who believes he/she has grounds for a grievance shall attempt, in good faith, to resolve the problem through early informal discussion of the matter with the academic, administrative, or staff member directly involved.
+A timely response to the student’s complaint should occur within fifteen (15) days of initial contact.
+Flexibility should be given or considered during times when school is not in session, during summer breaks, and if extenuating circumstances exist (e.g. medical emergencies, sabbaticals).
 If further recourse is needed, contact the school leader of your school in which you are enrolled.

 In the unlikely event that an issue cannot be resolved by Gallaudet University, students may file a complaint with the District of Columbia’s Higher Education Licensure Commission (HELC) which is the licensing authority in Washington, D.C.